 Why?
 My guess is that the two are both difficult to understand in terms of measuring results.
-Both are powerful ways to generate new business, build influence and showcase your expertise, but without a little know-how and a lot of consistent effort, you may not see the results that so many marketing gurus promise.
+Both are powerful ways to generate new business, build influence and showcase your expertise.
+Still, without a little know-how and a lot of consistent effort, you may not see the results that so many marketing gurus promise.

 To explain concepts more concretely, let’s start at the beginning:

-Thought leadership, as we’ve previously talked about, can significantly increase your influence among a targeted audience.
+Thought leadership can significantly increase your influence among a targeted audience.
 Content marketing is the way you make that happen.

-“Content marketing is any marketing that involves the creation and sharing of media and publishing content in order to acquire and retain customers,” according to Wikipedia.
+“Content marketing is any marketing that involves the creation and sharing of media and publishing content to acquire and retain customers,” according to Wikipedia.